cyzanfar/cyzanfar.github.io/_posts/2015-4-6-Josephine-Gem.md

 ~/.gem/credentials; chmod 0600 ~/.gem/credentials
 ```

-when your are finish with the setup, you can publish your gem to RubyGems
+when you are finish with the setup, you can publish your gem to RubyGems by running this command:

 ```
 $ gem push josephine-0.0.0.gem